acidanthera/VoodooPS2/README.md

 - Very rarely, both the keyboard and trackpad are not working after a fresh boot or after sleep, even on systems where this is normally not a problem.

 - Very rarely, the keyboard/trackpad may become unresponsive or a key may repeat indefinitely.
 I've got some ideas on this one, so hang tight.
-I caught this in debug mode one time and the controller was sending 0xAA to the keyboard interrupt.
-As far as I know 0xAA is not a valid scan code and generally indicates a (in this case spontaneous) reset.
-So, looks like I need some code in the keyboard driver to deal with a scan code of 0xAA and drive it through the re-init process.

 ### Change Log:

 (future release) v1.8
 - finalizing and finishing the features below...

+2013-02-20 v1.7.15

+- Slight tweak to middle button handling: The code will now commit to a single left/right button if you touch the touchpad after pressing one of the buttons (instead of waiting the 100ms to see if a middle button event should happen instead).

+- bug fix: Fixed a problem with startup (multithreaded issue), where the keyboard would not work or indefinitely repeat at the login screen.

+- bug fix: Fix problem with holding down Alt and using numpad digits to type an ADB code (a feature only for debug mode).

+- New feature: Some keyboards do not generate 'break' codes when a key is released.
+This causes OS X to believe the user is holding the key down.
+Fn+F1 through Fn+F12 can have this.
+Seems to be common on Dell laptops.
+Since I failed to find a way to force the keyboard to generate break codes for these keys (some controllers seem to just ignore this), I have implemented the ability to specify these keys by their scan code in the keyboard driver's Info.plist.
+You must specify the scan code of each key in the "Breakless PS2" section.
+See VoodooPS2Keyboard/VoodooPS2Keyboard-Breakless-Info.plist for an example (tested with my Probook keyboard for all Fn+fkeys).

 2013-02-17 v1.7.14